Electric scooters have become a common sight on the streets of the UK in recent years – despite plenty of confusion over their legality.

 Find out how we got on hiring an e-scooter to travel around London

 Can I use my own e-scooter in a trial area?

 No. The purpose of the trials is to establish how safe e-scooters are, how they can integrate within the current transport system and ultimately decide if they have a viable role to play in a future transport landscape that includes micro-mobility.

 As such, the official trial e-scooters are monitored and geofenced to stop them leaving certain areas and they have restrictions in place to avoid things like speeding.

 The trials have been set up to allow the companies running them and authorities to monitor who is using them, how long they are used for, distances travelled and rider behaviours, with the end goal of having enough data to decide whether or not they should be legalised.

-This simply can’t be done with privately owned e-scooters
+This can’t be done with privately owned e-scooters.

-What are the risks if I use my own e-scooter on public land?
+What are the risks if I use my own e-scooter on public land at the moment?

-Riding your own e-scooter out in public will put you on the wrong side of the law.
+Until the new Transport Bill legislation is passed, riding your own e-scooter in public will put you on the wrong side of the law.

 Government legislation is clear on the risks, stating: “The potential penalties depend on the nature and gravity of the offence, and sentences range from fines and penalty points to disqualification from driving.